Chapter 9. Facility Statistical Data, Reports, and Forms

 - One copy to the facility's files.

 - Correct any errors in the forms sent in last month by completing a new form, circling the revised fields, and marking the form “AMENDED COPY.”
-Amended copies of forms more than 1 month old will not be accepted unless approval has been obtained from Acquisition and Business Services, ATO Information Technology, Data Services by the En Route and Oceanic Operations Area Office.
-Send amended copies along with the current reporting month's forms to the En Route and Oceanic Operations Area Office.
+Amended copies of forms more than 1 month old will not be accepted unless approval has been obtained from Acquisition and Business Services, ATO Information Technology, Data Services.
+Send amended copies along with the current reporting month's forms to the Service Area Director of Air Traffic Operations.